appgen/main/readme.md

 Each component should contain an executable file called `run` in its root directory that will run everything in the directory, resuming from wherever it left off.

+### Software that each component uses
+The storeroom contains many tiny programs for downloading data.
+They are quite independent, and each can be written in a different language.

+The various datasets are connected in the kitchen, so it is more important that they be able to interface nicely and that software be written in a way that makes debugging easy.
+Also, much computation occurs in the kitchen, so the language must be reasonably fast.
+Finally, some natural language processing is going to happen.
+Considering all of these things, the storeroom will probably be written in Python, with NLTK, pandas, numpy, scikit-learn, &c.
+That said, it wouldn't be hard to write some of this in other languages.

+The menu and delivery will probably both be written in Sinatra.